 In 1907 the company decided they were going to construct three of the grandest ships ever to be seen Olympic, Titanic and Britannic.
 Andrews was brought on as chief designer for the project.

 Sadly Andrews was doomed to go down with his masterpiece.
 He boarded the ill-fated maiden voyage of the Titanic as part of the companies ‘guarantee group’.
 His job was to closely observe the ship during her sailing and take note of any problems that occurred and advise on any future improvements.

-In his final hours he spent it heroically trying to save as many lives as he could.
+His final hours he spent heroically trying to save as many lives as he could.
 He helped passengers into lifeboats, encouraged them to wear lifejackets and threw wooden chairs and other objects off the deck to people in the water.
-In the end he gave up his own life to save others, he went down with his ship.
+In the end, he gave up his own life to save others, he went down with his ship.
 His body was never recovered.

 He’s remembered today in his home town of Comber, Co.
 Down with the Thomas Andrews Memorial Hall which was erected in 1914.